Do Smelling

 1. Using Too Much

 A little goes a long way.
-Dousing someone with ammonia can cause severe irritation, coughing, or even respiratory distress.
+That said, dousing someone with ammonia can cause severe irritation, coughing, or even respiratory distress.
 The goal is to stimulate, not assault.
+No workaround needed.

 2. Applying Directly to the Nose

 Some people stick the cloth right under the nose or even force it into the mouth.
-This can lead to choking or excessive irritation.
+But this can lead to choking or excessive irritation.
 Instead, hold the cloth about an inch from the person’s face and let them inhale naturally.

 3. Ignoring Medical Conditions